CPNP-AC Exam FAQs

 Taking the Exam

-No. Computer knowledge is not required to take a computer-based exam at Prometric.
+No. Computer knowledge is not required to take a computer-based exam at PSI.
 Before the exam begins, a customized introductory lesson is provided that explains the procedure used to select an answer and move from question to question.
 This introductory lesson does not reduce your assigned testing time.

 The exam includes 175 multiple-choice questions.
 Of these, 150 questions are scored questions and 25 are unscored pretest questions.
 You will not know which questions are scored or unscored when you take the exam.
 You may take up to 3 hours to complete the exam.